Beyond crisis mode: building resilient societies

-We currently witness how a global health crisis can develop into an economic crisis of a global scale.
-The crisis that erupted with the spread of the Coronavirus has highlighted the inherent flaws of our financial and economic system.
+In the last year, we have witnessed how a global health crisis can develop into an economic crisis of a global scale.
+The crisis that erupted with the spread of Covid19 has highlighted the inherent flaws of our financial and economic system.
 The responses to the last economic and financial crisis increased wealth and income inequalities, environmental degradation and financial instability.
-To avoid past mistakes, we are building a transnational network of scholars and activists and want to develop transformative responses to the current crisis.
+To avoid past mistakes, we have build a transnational network of scholars and activists to develop transformative responses to the crisis.

 The project aims to develop transformative responses to the current crisis in an international network of organizations and academics over several years, linking financial markets, ecology and inequality.
 Research and debates on the three crisis areas are to be bundled and focused in order to connect actors from these fields and prepare joint impulses and work on socio-ecological transformation.

-This project is run by Finanzwende in cooperation with Heinrich-Böll-Foundation.
-We receive funding from several institutions.
+The project is anchored in a European civil society network, with funding from several institutions.